Ukraine Democracy Defense Lend-Lease Act of 2022: Text

-(1) IN GENERAL.—Subject to paragraph (2), for fiscal years 2022 and 2023, the President may authorize the United States Government to lend or lease defense articles to the Government of Ukraine or to governments of Eastern European countries impacted by the Russian Federation’s invasion of Ukraine to help bolster those countries' defense capabilities and protect their civilian populations from potential invasion or ongoing aggression by the armed forces of the Government of the Russian Federation.

-(2) EXCLUSIONS.—For the purposes of the authority described in paragraph (1) as that authority relates to Ukraine, the following provisions of law shall not apply:

-(A) Section 503(b)(3) of the Foreign Assistance Act of 1961 (22 U.S.C.
-2311(b)(3)).

-(B) Section 61 of the Arms Export Control Act (22 U.S.C.
-2796).

-(3) CONDITION.—Any loan or lease of defense articles to the Government of Ukraine under paragraph (1) shall be subject to all applicable laws concerning the return of and reimbursement and repayment for defense articles loan or leased to foreign governments.

-(4) DELEGATION OF AUTHORITY.—The President may delegate the enhanced authority under this subsection only to an official appointed by the President by and with the advice and consent of the Senate.

 (b) Procedures For Delivery Of Defense Articles.—Not later than 60 days after the date of the enactment of this Act, the President shall establish expedited procedures for the delivery of any defense article loaned or leased to the Government of Ukraine under an agreement entered into under subsection (a) to ensure timely delivery of the article to that Government.

 (c) Definition Of Defense Article.—In this Act, the term “defense article” has the meaning given that term in section 47 of the Arms Export Control Act (22 U.S.C.
 2794).

 Lack of use and 2023 expiry

 Ukrainian diplomats lobbied for extension of the Ukraine Democracy Defense Lend-Lease Act beyond 2023, but it expired on September 30, 2023.
 No weapons were ever delivered to Ukraine under the terms of the act.
 Instead, three other American budget programs were used to supply materiel to Ukraine: the Ukraine Security Assistance Initiative, Foreign Military Financing, and Presidential Drawdown Authority.

 Senator John Cornyn, who introduced the initial bill, attempted to reauthorize the act in April 2024 with cosponsorships from fellow Republican Tim Scott and Democrats Chris Coons and Jeanne Shaheen.
-Their proposal would have extended the act's power through 2026, waived a five-year cap on defense lending to allies, and removed the need of a presidential declaration of emergency to give military aid to "countries impacted by Russian agression".
+Their proposal would have extended the act's power through 2026, waived a five-year cap on defense lending to allies, and removed the need of a presidential declaration of emergency to give military aid to "countries impacted by Russian aggression".
 However, the bill was not passed and the 2025 defense budget did not include mention of the Lend-Lease Act.